 One of the most popular Dravidian languages in India; Telugu is native to states like Andhra Pradesh and Telangana in India and is listed amongst India’s 22 scheduled languages.
 Dubbed as the ‘Italian of the East’, Telugu is a melodious yet the difficult language for non-natives who have no understanding of Sanskrit or any other popular Southern Indian languages.
 A combination of factors makes the language tough for non-natives such as the script is hard to get used to and the pronunciation factor which can make the language difficult to understand.
 A fun way to familiarise yourself with the language is to watch movies and listen to Telugu songs!

 Speakers: +120 million

-Japanese is another tough language for all those who have grown up learning English, Spanish or French but at the same time might be easy for those who are well-versed in East Asian languages.
-Japanese is native to the Japanese people who take immense pride in their language and go to lengths to promote it!
+Japanese is another most difficult language for all those who have grown up learning English, Spanish or French but at the same time might be easy for those who are well-versed in East Asian languages.
+A language with no plural, Japanese is native to the people of Japan who take immense pride in their language and go to lengths to promote it!
 Japanese is a complex language due to its sentence structure, thousands of kanji characters and dozens of dialects!

 Official Language: Poland